mleers/simple-node-website/README.md

 This repo demonstrates a basic website using node.js.
+app.js demonstrates the same behavior as index.js, but uses the express framework.

 index.js imports any required modules in order to imitate a file server while referencing any html files in the same directory, throwing an error if attempted access to a non-listed page occurs.